liri/lovelace-themes/README.md

 Set theme to true in your configuration file: https://hacs.netlify.com/installation/configuration/

-Afterwards, you have to do another manual step by adding the repository (https://github.com/liri/lovelace-themes) as a custom repository, as it has not been added to HACS by default (as noted in my previous post)
+Afterwards, you have to do another manual step by adding the repository (https://github.com/liri/lovelace-themes) as a custom repository, as it has not been added to HACS by default

 ## Installation on HA
 Simply download google-home.yaml file into your homeassistant configuration folder and inside your configuration.yaml file import the file: